 Changing a creative in a playlist to be in portrait dimensions is not enough for displaying vertical playlists.
-You need the Android operating system to be rotated to portrait orientation mode.
+You need the Android operating system either to be rotated to portrait orientation mode or to allow apps to rotate the screen (this option appears in some Android models as a checkbox – it doesn’t rotate the whole operating system, but allows an app to rotate itself).
 The following procedure will show you how to rotate your Android operating system in your Android device, using 2 phases: rooting your device and changing the screen rotation system properties.
 This was tested in Tronsmart MK908II.
 It might work in other Android devices and can save you the complicated process of flashing your device with custom firmware.
+Please notice that not every Android unit you have is rooted.
+You have to check if it’s rooted or not, as the ES3 explorer (which is described in this page) will not be able to root most firmwares, so you’ll have to find another app for rooting, in case your Android unit is not rooted.
+How to know if your device is rooted or not?
+When you reach step no. #6 of this procedure, you will know.

 Installing the application: